Love Lifted Me (album)

 Love Lifted Me is the first solo studio album by Kenny Rogers for United Artists Records, released in 1976.
 This is Rogers' first solo effort following the break-up of The First Edition earlier that year.

 The album was a minor success, reaching #28 on the Country charts.
-Three singles were released from the album including the title track, a 1912 gospel hymn (released as a single in 1975), which hit #19 on the U.S. Country charts and crossed to the U.S. Hot 100 by ranking #97.
-The second single, "Homemade Love", did not rank on the charts, but the final single, "While The Feeling's Good" hit #46 on the U.S. Country charts.
+Two singles were released from the album including the title track, a 1912 gospel hymn (released as a single in 1975), which hit #19 on the U.S. Country charts and crossed to the U.S. Hot 100 by ranking #97.
+The second single, "While The Feeling's Good" hit #46 on the U.S. Country charts.